 What is the Driver’s Responsibilities After a New Jersey Accident?

 As a driver involved in a car accident, you are legally required to come to a complete stop as close to the scene of the accident as possible.
 You are also required to identify yourself to all other parties involved in the accident and the police officer attending to the scene.
-If there are no other parties present at the scene, you must report the accident to the nearest local law enforcement office, whether that is a municipal, county, or state law enforcement office or leave a conspicuous note with your name and contact information on the vehicle or other property damaged.
+If there are no other parties present at the scene, you must report the accident to the nearest local law enforcement office.
+This can be a municipal, county, or state law enforcement office.
+You should leave a conspicuous note with your name and contact information on the vehicle or other property damaged.

 Leaving the Scene of a Deadly Accident